Compliance Officer Salary

 Compliance Officer Salary by Work Experience

 Work experience can be an important factor in the salary of compliance officers.
-As they gain experience and skills, compliance officers can earn higher salaries and advanced positions, often leadership roles.
+As they gain experience and skills, compliance officers can earn higher salaries and advance to more senior positions, often in leadership roles.

 The average salary for compliance officers can vary widely from state to state.
 Larger or generally more metropolitan states may have a larger demand for compliance officers.
 In turn, you may expect a higher mean salary in those states.
 Here are states where compliance officers have the highest average pay, according to the May 2020 Bureau of Labor Statistics—Occupational Employment and Wages for Compliance Officers.

-Salaries for compliance officers also vary by city or metropolitan areas.
-In the table below you will find metropolitan areas with the highest salaries based on the May 2020 Bureau of Labor Statistics—Occupational Employment and Wages for Compliance Officers
+Salaries for compliance officers also vary by city or metropolitan area.
+In the table below, you will find metropolitan areas with the highest salaries based on the May 2024 Bureau of Labor Statistics—Occupational Employment and Wages for Compliance Officers.
+Please note that as of May 2024, BLS salary data for metropolitan and nonmetropolitan areas is combined.

 Is a compliance officer a good career?

-Like any career, whether becoming a compliance officer is a good career is going to depend on your goals and your interests.
-Compliance officers routinely perform audits and conduct inspections to ensure laws and regulations are followed by their organizations.
+As with any career, whether becoming a compliance officer is a good fit depends on your goals and interests.
+Compliance officers routinely perform audits and inspections to ensure that their organizations comply with laws and regulations.

 Their job duties require a comprehensive understanding of the law.
-They must be analytical, thorough, and often conduct extensive research.
-If you enjoy the challenge of understanding and interpreting laws, policies and regulations, a career as a compliance officer may be right for you.
+They must be analytical and thorough, often conducting extensive research.
+If you enjoy the challenge of understanding and interpreting laws, policies, and regulations, a career as a compliance officer may be right for you.

 What is the salary range for compliance officers?

-The salary range for compliance officers will vary considerably depending on their location, the industry, their experience, and their position within the organization.
+The salary range for compliance officers will vary considerably depending on their location, industry, experience, and position within the organization.

-As explained in the above section, Compliance Officer Salary by Work Experience, an annual salary range can be from less than $40,160 to more than $115,220.
+As explained in the section above, Compliance Officer Salary by Work Experience, the annual salary range can be from less than $46,230 to more than $130,030.